There are many advantages of doing drama at Queen Anne’s, especially if you are thinking of pursuing a career in the Performing Arts!

 - Develop and understand skills of communication, both verbal and non-verbal.

 - Develop skills of co-operation, negotiation and tolerance.

 - Present an idea or theme in a dramatic form.

-In addition to the above, the department regularly welcomes visiting professionals and practitioners: recent examples include: a workshop with RSC actor Gerard Logan; a masterclass with actress Kerry Frampton of “Splendid Theatre Company”; and a forthcoming workshop with stage combat choreographer Mark Ruddock; and a masterclass from Former Head Girl and now professional actor, Jessica Webber.
+The drama department regularly welcomes visiting professionals and practitioners: recent examples include: a workshop with RSC actor Gerard Logan; stage fighting workshops with stage combat choreographer Mark Ruddock; and a masterclass from Former Head Girl and now professional actor, Jessica Webber.